New drug cuts risk of deadly transplant side effect in half

 A new class of drugs reduced the risk of patients contracting a serious and often deadly side effect of lifesaving bone marrow transplant treatments, according to a study from researchers at the University of Michigan Comprehensive Cancer Center.

 The study, the first to test this treatment in people, combined the drug vorinostat with standard medications given after transplant, resulting in 22 percent of patients developing graft-vs.-host disease compared to 42 percent of patients who typically develop this condition with standard medications alone.
 Results of the study appear in The Lancet Oncology.

 "Graft-vs.-host disease is the most serious complication from transplant that limits our ability to offer it more broadly.
 Current prevention strategies have remained mostly unchanged over the past 20 years.
 This study has us cautiously excited that there may be a potential new way to prevent this condition," says lead study author Sung Choi, M.D., assistant professor of pediatrics at the U-M Medical School.

 Vorinostat is currently approved by the U.S. Food and Drug Administration to treat certain types of cancer.
-But U-M researchers, led by senior study author Pavan Reddy, M.D., found in laboratory studies that the drug had anti-inflammatory effects as well – which they hypothesized could be useful in preventing graft-vs.-host disease, a condition in which the new donor cells begin attacking other cells in the patient's body.
+But U-M researchers, led by senior study author Pavan Reddy, M.D., found in laboratory studies that the drug had anti-inflammatory effects as well – which they hypothesized could be useful in preventing graft-vs.-host disease, or GVHD, a condition in which the new donor cells begin attacking other cells in the patient's body.

 The researchers found vorinostat was safe and tolerable to give to this vulnerable population, with manageable side effects.
 In addition, rates of patient death and cancer relapse among the study participants were similar to historical averages.